FAQs - Inactive low-balance accounts

 - Telling us in writing that you don’t want to be transferred by completing the Authorisation for ATO declaration form.

 Taking one of the above actions will stop your account from being transferred for a period of 16 months.
-The best way to stop your account from being transferred in the long term is to make sure the account balance stays above $6,000 by making regular contributions.
+To prevent your account from being transferred in the long term, you may consider making sure your account balance stays above $6,000 by making regular contributions, if available to you.

 1 Before adding to your super, consider your financial circumstances, contribution caps that may apply, and tax issues.
 We recommend you consider seeking financial advice.